python/mypy/docs/source/error_code_list2.rst

 Check that ``reveal_type`` is imported from typing or typing_extensions [unimported-reveal]
 -------------------------------------------------------------------------------------------

-MyPy used to have ``reveal_type`` as a special builtin that only existed during type-checking.
+Mypy used to have ``reveal_type`` as a special builtin that only existed during type-checking.
-In runtime it fails with expected ``NameError``, which can cause real problem in production, hidden from MyPy.
+In runtime it fails with expected ``NameError``, which can cause real problem in production, hidden from mypy.

 But, in Python3.11 ``reveal_type``
 `was added to typing.py <https://docs.python.org/3/library/typing.html#typing.reveal_type>`_.